Entrenamiento

 Importance of proteins

 Protein is essential for the repair and maintenance of muscle tissue during tapering .
-Adequate protein intake helps ensure that muscle recovery processes are optimized in preparation for competition.
+Adequate intake helps ensure that muscle recovery processes are optimized in preparation for competition.

 Evenly distributing protein throughout the day, focusing on high-quality sources such as lean meats, fish, legumes, and dairy products, can facilitate muscle protein synthesis and tissue repair.